ioChem-BD/documentation-data-conversion/out/md/html/gaussian_log.md

 After header section, our HTML resume will output a xyz coordinates table with current molecule atoms.

-For every atom, we will output it's serial number, atom type, coordinates in angstroms, [basis used and core](#l301.basis2-d3e11822), or simply [basis](/out/md/cml/gaussian_log/l301.basis-d3e11534.md).
+For every atom, we will output it\'s serial number, atom type, coordinates in angstroms, [basis used and core](#l301.basis2-d3e11876), or simply [basis](/out/md/cml/gaussian_log/l301.basis-d3e11588.md).

 In geometry optimizations calculations, next to geometry section header there will appear the word **(optimized)**, pointing that this geometry is the last one from all optimization steps and has converged.

 If the geometry optimization did not converge, there will appear the phrase **(calculation did not converge)**.

-If there are multiple geometries we'll capture it's last appearance.
+If there are multiple geometries we\'ll capture it\'s last appearance.

 ![](/imgs/GAUSSIAN_geometry.png)